 Your site and visitor data are safe with Hotjar.
 There are a number of steps we take to ensure you are the only person who can access your site data and that your visitors' privacy is respected.

 All data Hotjar collects is stored electronically in Ireland, Europe on the Amazon Web Services infrastructure, eu-west-1 datacenter.
 Our application servers and database servers run inside an Amazon VPC, Virtual Private Cloud.
 The database containing visitor and usage data is only accessible from the application servers and no outside sources are allowed to connect to the database.
 Our data retention times are no longer than 365 days.

 - Site visitors are assigned a unique user identifier, UUID, so that Hotjar can keep track of returning visitors without relying on any personal information, such as the IP address.

-- When collecting data with Recordings, Hotjar automatically suppresses keystroke data on password fields, as well as when we detect a credit card number being entered into an input field.
-We also offer the ability to manually suppress data on specific input fields or on-page text containing email addresses/numbers.
-In both cases, the data is suppressed client-side, the visitor’s browser, which means it never reaches our servers.
+- When collecting data with Recordings, Hotjar automatically suppresses keystroke data on all input fields.
+In all cases, the data is suppressed client-side, the visitor’s browser, which means it never reaches our servers.

 Data collection and transmission